 We will train our staff in our complaints procedures and ensure they understand the value of comments and complaints so that they can carry out their roles and responsibilities with confidence.

 Our staff will treat people in a courteous, fair and proportionate manner and we expect similar courtesy and reasonable behaviour in return.
 Very occasionally, we will refuse to respond to a complaint.

 This will only happen if the person making the complaint is insulting or abusive towards our staff or if they refuse to accept that their complaint has been dealt with despite a thorough investigation on our part.

-We will only do this where it is absolutely necessary, and we will write to the person concerned to explain why we believe this to be the case.
+We will only do this where it is necessary, and we will write to the person concerned to explain why we believe this to be the case.